 - Improved postural stability and walking

 - Reduce the risks of falls

 - Improve self-management

 - Increase quality of life

 Classes are highly participative, where mutual support and success build the participants' confidence in their ability to manage their health behaviors, increase physical activity to improve balance and strength and to reduce the risk of falls and to maintain active and fulfilling lives.
+Classes are offered at the following senior centers: Arbutus, Edgemere, Fleming, Liberty, Reisterstown, Rosedale, Victory Villa and Woodlawn.
 For more information on how to register for a class, call the Health and Wellness office at 410-887-2040.

 In a typical class, participants will experience:

 - A certified instructor with special training in bringing out the physical best from older adults